Subtractive Synthesis

-Subtractive synthesis is one of the oldest types of synthesis introduced with the birth of analog (modular) synthesizers back in 1960`s and 1970`s.
-That’s the reason why this type of synthesis is often called “analog“.
-For instance, most of analog synthesizers use this method to generate sound.
+Subtractive synthesis is one of the oldest types of synthesis introduced with the birth of analog (modular) synthesizers in the 1960s and 1970s.
+That's why this type of synthesis is often called "analog."
+For instance, most analog synthesizers use this method to generate sound.

 Analog Synthesis

-The following is an example of subtractive synthesis and components signal path as it might occur in an electronic instrument.
-Specifically, 3 main components comprise it.
+The following is an example of subtractive synthesis and components' signal path, which might occur in an electronic instrument.
+Specifically, 3 main components comprise it:

 1. Oscillator